MapleCCC/liblzw/README.md

 - Consider align README.md big title to the center of the page.
 - Add instructions to build dynamic library / shared library in README
 - In pre-commit hook script, use black and isort as Python moduel instead of invoke as subprocess, to reduce subprocess call overhead.
+- In pre-commit hook script, re-generate README TOC and insert.

 ## Archive